Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Transactions

 Also in the top menu you'll find the item *Transactions*.
 A transaction is a completed test case.
 The test case consists of one or more actions.
 The displayed transaction runtime includes the runtime of all actions within the test case, think times, and the processing time of the test code itself.
 If the test path of the test case is heavily randomized, the transaction runtimes might vary significantly.
-The average runtime shows the development of tests over time and especially helps to evaluate the outcome of long-running tests.
+The average runtime shows the progress of the tests over time and is especially helpful for evaluating the outcome of long-running tests.

 ### Actions

-An action is part of a test case and consists of prevalidation, execution, and postvalidation.
+Test cases are made up of one or more actions.
+An single action consists of tree steps: prevalidation, execution, and postvalidation.
 The data shown here indicates the time spent in the execution routine of an action.
-Therefore, its runtime includes the runtime of a request, e.g. an HTTP operation, and the time necessary to prepare, send, wait, and receive the data.
+Therefore, its runtime includes the runtime of a request (e.g. an HTTP operation), and the time necessary to prepare, send, wait, and receive the data.

 ### Requests

 The request section is the most important statistics section when testing web applications.
 It directly reflects the loading time of pages or page components.
 Each row holds the data of one specific request.
 Its name is defined within the test case as timer name.
 The Count section of the table shows the total number of executions (Total), the calculated executions per seconds (1/s), minute (1/min), as well as projections or calculations of the executions per hour (1/h) and day (1/d).
 The Error section displays the total amount (Total) of errors that occurred throughout page or page component loading.
 The error count doesn’t include errors detected during the post-validation of the data received.
 Typical error situations are HTTP response codes such as 404 and 505, timeouts, or connection resets.
-The runtime section of the table shows the arithmetic mean, the minimum and maximum runtime encountered as well as the standard deviation of all data within that series.
+The runtime section of the table shows the arithmetic mean, the minimum and maximum runtimes encountered as well as the standard deviation of all data within that series.
 The runtime segmentation sections depicts several runtime segments and the number of requests within the segment’s definition.
 If the runtime of the test case is shorter than the displayed time period, e.g. test runtime was 30 min and the time period is hour, the numbers will be a linear projection.
 That means they will show a possible outcome of a longer test run if load and application behavior remained the same.

 #### Network Statistics